QuantEcon/lecture-source-py/source/rst/smoothing.rst

 *  We have verified guess :eq:`eq_guess`.

+*  When the state :math:`s_t` returns to the initial state :math:`s_0`, debt returns to the initial debt level assumed.

-We computed how one of those debt levels depends entirely on initial debt -- it equals it -- and how the other value depends on virtually all  remaining parameters of the model.
+*  Debt levels in all other steates depend on virtually all  remaining parameters of the model.